 One of the symptoms affecting the eye and worrying people is excessive watering of the eyes.
-Although in many situations involving exposure to the cold or wind it's normal and very common for the eyes to water, there are people who are constantly facing this issue.
+Although in many situations involving exposure to the cold or wind it's normal and very common for the eyes to water, there are people who constantly face this issue.

 It's called epiphora or constant eye watering due to a drainage issue, which makes daily activities difficult and becomes a pathology that needs to be seen to by an ophthalmologist.